OrienteerBAP/Orienteer-Guidebook/developing_the_data_model.md

 3. Now you can fill new client's data and save it.

 ## Linking Classes
+> In this part we guide you through linking classes.

 In the app we've just created, we store all contacts in a single field, like skype, telephones, emails etc. Now let us make it so that each customer may have several separate contact records.
 These contacts will show on a separate tab of each customer.

 Do the following: